speedment/speedment-doc/pages/advanced_features.md

 ```
 {% include note.html content= "
 If a Speedment stream throws an `Exception`, then it will still perform a proper automatic close.
 Closing a Speedment stream explicitly after is has already been automatically closed is a no-op and it is guaranteed that the stream only calls its close handlers once.
 " %}

+{% include note.html content= "
+If you use `DataStore` in-JVM-memory acceleration, which does not hold any database resources, Speedment streams will not auto-close.
+If you have installed custom close handlers using the method `Stream::onClose` and want those handlers to run, you have to use try-resource with your streams to make sure they always run regardless of source: SQL or DataStore.
+" %}